 Despite their relatively low intelligence ranking, Boston Terriers are not dumb dogs.
 They’re top workers turned companions, with the ability to learn for themselves.
 We’ll examine why they ranked so low and reasons why they’re actually smart terriers.

 Measuring a Boston Terrier’s Intelligence

 So, how did experts conclude that Boston Terriers have average intelligence?
-The research and trials that ultimately led to the list of smartest dogs can be credited to Stanley Coren, a pHD and canine psychologist from the University of British Columbia.
+The research and trials that ultimately led to the list of smartest dogs can be credited to Stanley Coren, a canine psychologist from the University of British Columbia.